sablier-labs/lockup/README.md

 Asset decimals can’t be passed in create function because one may create a fake stream with less or more decimals and in this way he may extract more assets from stream.

+We store the asset decimals, so that we don't have to make an external call to get the decimals of the asset each time a deposit or an extraction is made.
+Decimals are `uint8`, meaning it is not an expensive operation to store them.

 Recipient address **must** be checked because there is no NFT minted in `_create` function.

 Sender address **must** be checked because there is no ERC20 transfer in `_create` function.